 How will Internet access be authorised?

 - The school will keep a record of all staff and students who

 are granted Internet access.
 The record will be kept up-to-date, for instance a member of staff may leave or a student’s access be withdrawn.

-- Our students must apply for Internet access individually by
+- Our students much apply for Internet access individually by

-- All students and staff who attend Roselyn House School must abide by the Responsible Internet Use statement.
+- All students and staff who attend Roselyn House School and The

+RHISE Service must abide by the Responsible Internet Use statement.

 How will the risks be assessed?

 - In common with other media such as magazines, books and video,